vmihalko/ksh/src/cmd/INIT/README-mamake.md

 One or more `shim` commands declare a ‘shim’: a common section of `sh`(1) code that will be automatically inserted in front of subsequent shell actions upon execution.
-Like `exec`, `shim` combines multiple lines of *code* into one section, with MAM variables expanded at declarzation time and viewpathing applied at execution time.
+Like `exec`, `shim` combines multiple lines of *code* into one section, with MAM variables expanded at declaration time and viewpathing applied at execution time.
 The effect of `shim` is global.

 One use case is defining a shell function that each shell action can call.